Archive for January, 2009

 Actress 2

 Yeah.
 That’s so funny.
-This weather reminds me of the time I did CHEKHOV, it was COLD out then too.
+This weather reminds me of the time I did CHEKHOV, it was < COLD then too.

 Actress 1